slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

 **The Cluster Autoscaler is not picking up new configuration**

 If you have tainted any nodes, it may mean that the new Pod for the autoscaler cannot be scheduled, so remove the taints.

+**The Cluster Autoscaler says a node group is not ready**

+This error was observed during testing, restarting the deployment resolved the issue.
+We assume the autoscaler has a bug where it doesn't properly check readiness once it decides it's unhealthy.

+Message observed: "Readiness for node group k3s-agents-2 not found"

+**Why are many Pods stuck as Pending?**

+The logs of the autoscaler are set to a verbose level which will explain most issues.

+Look out to see if you've exceeded the maximum number of nodes for a node group i.e. "Skipping node group k3s-agents-1 - max size reached".

 **Diagnose an issue within a worker node**